HMZ-03/DASPy/CONTRIBUTING.md

+# Contributing to DASPy

+We hope you to submit your changes through Git's Pull Request feature.

+## Submit a Pull Request

+Here's a quick guide:

+ 1. Fork the repo.
+ 2. Make a new branch based at `main`.
+ 3. Push to your fork and submit a pull request.
+ 4. Wait for our review.
+We may suggest some changes or improvements or alternatives.

 # DASPy Coding Style Guide

 Like most Python projects, we try to adhere to [PEP 8](https://peps.python.org/pep-0008/) (Style Guide for Python Code) and [PEP 257](https://peps.python.org/pep-0257/) (Docstring Conventions) with the modifications documented here.
 Be sure to read all documents if you intend to contribute code to DASPy.

 ## Naming

 ### Names to Avoid

 * single character names except for counters or iterators
 * dashes (-) in any package/module name
 * **__double_leading_and_trailing_underscore__** names (reserved by Python)

 ### Naming Convention

 * Use meaningful variable/function/method names; these will help other people a lot when reading your code.